You Passed! Thank you so much for helping us “Reduce the Risk”!

 Randomly send unaccompanied children out of the door while you look for other kids.

-Grab your check in sheet and make account for all children before you begin to leave the classroom.
+Grab your classroom roster and make account for all children before you begin to leave the classroom.

 Gather the children and wait in the classroom for their parents.